cabreraleon/cabreraleon.github.io/_posts/2023-03-01-rundebugtest.md

 ---
 layout: post
-title: Steps 7 and 8 - Run, Debug, and Test the AdaptiveConnector.h
+title: Steps 6 and 7 - Run, Debug, and Test the AdaptiveConnector.h
 ---

 This week, I worked on the last two steps of my [Refactoring Plan](https://cabreraleon.github.io/ANCrefactorplan/).
 Running and debugging code is challenging.
 You fix one thing, another bug crawls in your code.
 This process has been difficult so far.

-### Step 7.
+### Step 6.
 Run the Adaptive Connector code.
 If the code contains a bug, locate, dissect, and debug it.
 Repeat until the program returns the expected output file, which must be a connected graph G with additional edges.

+ My refactoring work was done on the Parasol Virtual Machine Nancy Drew, which runs on MATE Linux.
+I configured the FastX3 toolkit to render the remote laboratory Linux servers on my laptop.
+My laptop model is Lenovo ThinkPad X1 Carbon Generation 9, runs on Ubuntu Linux 22.04, has 16.0 gibibyte memory, and a 11th Gen Intel® Core™ i5-1135G7 @ 2.40GHz × 8 processor.
+In one experiment run in Ekenna et al (2013), the ANC was tested in a Maze environment, therefore this is the environment I used to run and debug the ANC code.

 ---

-### Step 8.
+### Step 7.
 Develop tests for the Adaptive Connector code to ensure that the output is expected, correct, *and* reliable.
 The tests must be unique, in varying environments with varying k-values, and signifanct.

 The ANC algorithm has two main helpers.
+These two helpers were referenced when I mapped the C++ code for them to key steps in the ANC pseudocode in [this blog post](https://cabreraleon.github.io/ANCpseudocode/).
+For more information on how these helpers work, you can see my plain English explanation on their signifcance on [thi blog post](https://cabreraleon.github.io/ANCplainenglish/).

 1. #### UpdateNFChoice() { … }
     + Updates the NF Based on the probability score it received and returns a string